 Source: DEEWR, Survey of Employers' Recruitment Experiences, Central Victoria PEA, October 2012

-Moderate level of recruitment activity with 1 in 6 jobs becoming vacant in the last 12 months.
+Moderate level of recruitment activity with 1 in 6 jobs becoming vacant in last 12 months.

-One in two employers had difficulty filling a vacancy in the 12 months before the survey, however difficulty has eased since the 2011 survey.
+Two out of five employers had difficulty filling a vacancy in the last 12 months, however difficulty has eased since the 2011 survey.